bain3/pronotepy/README.md

 ## Introduction

-Pronotepy is a Python API wrapper for the PRONOTE student administration service.
-It mainly focuses on student accounts but has limited support for teacher accounts as well.
+Pronotepy is a Python API wrapper for the PRONOTE school administration service.
+It mainly focuses on student and parent accounts but has limited support for teacher accounts as well.

 ## About